chrisichris/ybuilder/README.markdown

 which are not in a maven-repo than copy the jars to `lib/unmanaged`. `ybuilder` will put all jars in this directory to all build-pathes.

-## Customizing the build

-At the base of ybuilder is a yeti wrapper around ant-tasks and a target system.
-This wrapper is in the `ybuilder.core.build` module.

-On top of that the `ybuilder.core.base` module defines standard targets (compile, retrieve dependencies etc).

-That's why in the default `project.yeti` file the `ybuilder.core.base` module is loaded at the very top.

-### Defining your own targets

-To define your own targets use the `target` function from the `build` module:

-    target config name [options] code-function

-- name is the name of the target and has to be unique in the project.
-- [options] is a list of following options:
-    - Depends target: target which should be executed before
-    - Description text: description of this target printed in help
-    - Before (or DependencyOf which is deprecated) target: adds this target to the dependencies of the given target
-    - DoPreDependencies fn: a fuction which is executed before the dependencies get executed
-- code-function is project -> (): the code which gets executed (once) when the target is invoked

-ie add this to project.yeti, after defining the dependencies:

-    load ybuilder.core.build;

-    helloCompile = target "helloCompile" [Depends compile] do p: println "hello"
-    done

-This target will first invoke compile and than print "hello":

-    >java -jar ybuilder.jar helloCompile

-    [javac] compiling ... files
-    hello

 ### Livecycle targets

 Similar to maven the `ybuilder.core.base` module defines different predefined